andrewkriley/environments-lab/README.md

-# environments-lab
+Environments-Lab

-To use multiple environments, secrets, and variables in a GitHub Actions workflow, you'll need to define environments and their associated secrets and variables in your repository settings first.
+To use multiple environments, secrets, and variables in a GitHub Actions workflow, you need to define them in your repository settings first.
 Then, you can reference them in your YAML file.
-Here's a sample workflow file, multiple-environments.yml, that demonstrates this.
+This guide explains a sample workflow file, multiple-environments.yml, that demonstrates this process.

 Workflow Overview
 This workflow is triggered manually and has three jobs: dev_deploy, qa_deploy, and prod_deploy.
 Each job uses a different environment, demonstrating how to handle secrets and variables specific to each.